wicknicks/picatrix/README.md

 The required npm dependencies are already in node_modules

-Run the server using this command (assuming node binary is accessible through $PATH):
+Run the server using this command (assuming the node binary is accessible through $PATH, and pwd contains searcher.js):

 ```node searcher.js```